Cog Hill Golf & Country Club: History

 Three brothers moved to the Chicago area in 1920.
 John W., Martin J., and Bert Coghill bought the McLaughlin farm on the west side of Palos Park, Illinois in 1926 to build a golf club.
 They then hired David McIntosh, who owned Oak Hills, to build them a golf course.
 Cog Hill Course #1 opened on the Fourth of July weekend in 1927.
 Reservations for golf were taken at Chicago's Boston Store, which, at that time, was one of the downtown Chicago's leading department stores.
 The Chicago and Joliet Electric Railway ran from Chicago to Lemont, giving golfers easy access for 25 cents.

 The club expanded in 1929 when the three brothers bought another 160 acre from the Reed family on the east side of Parker Road.
 Course #2 was designed and built by David McIntosh and Bert Coghill.
 It was opened in the fall of 1929, within days of the Wall Street crash of 1929.
 Even during the tough twelve years of the Great Depression, Cog Hill was able to prosper.
 In 1951, Joe Jemsek bought Cog Hill.
 Course #3 was added in 1963 and Dubsdread was completed in 1964.

 The Western Golf Association awarded the Western Open to Cog Hill in 1991.
 It changed its name to the BMW Championship in 2007.
 Tiger Woods shot a course record 9-under 62 on Dubsdread in 2009.
 Woods has won the tournament at Cog Hill five times.

-Cog Hill is now ran and operated by Ula Gulas.
+Cog Hill is now run and operated by Jemsek Golf Inc.